jhakkari/tiralabra-RSA/documentation/requirement_specifikation.md

-# Requirement specifikation
+# Requirement specification

-The aim of this project is to generate secure cryptographic keys in compliance with the RSA (Rivest-Shamir-Adleman) cryptosystem.
+This project aims to generate secure cryptographic keys in compliance with the RSA (Rivest-Shamir-Adleman) cryptosystem.
 This app can also encrypt/decrypt text using generated keys.

 ## Algorithms

 ### Miller-Rabin Primality Test

-Required large prime numbers are chosen using Miller-Rabin primality test.
+Required large prime numbers are chosen using the Miller-Rabin primality test.

 ### Extended Euclidean Algorithm

+Calculates the greatest common divisor for given integers and coefficients x,y such that ax + by = gcd(a,b).
-Used to calculate greatest common divisor and during key creation.
+Required during key creation.

 ### RSA (Rivest-Shamir-Adleman) Algorithm

-At the end, cryptographic keys are generated based on output of the above algorithms using RSA-algorithm.
-Key length is 1024 bits or more.
+In the end, cryptographic keys are generated based on the output of the above algorithms using the RSA algorithm.
+The key length is 2048 bits.

 ## Inputs and outputs